idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/SLURM-and-MPICASA.md

 # Parallel CASA Using SLURM at IDIA

+**Note: For details on how to setup SLURM batch and interactive jobs on the ilifu system, please look at the [ilifu documentation](https://docs.ilifu.ac.za/#/getting_started/submit_job_slurm).**

+This page deals with the specifics of using CASA in conjuction with the SLURM environment on the ilifu computing system.

 SLURM is a resource and job management system that is available on many clusters.
 Jobs/tasks are typically submitted to the job management system, and are inserted into a job queue; the job is executed when the requested resources become available.
 SLURM is currently used with the IDIA cluster.
-Please consult the Appendix at the bottom of this page on the computing environments available at IDIA, and how to use Singularity containers.

 While SLURM Clusters provide the option to request and reserve resources to work in an interactive mode, its preferred to submit jobs to the queue to be run in a non-interactive way.